St. Hedwig's Cathedral: Tapestries

 Fitting to the character of the liturgical season, a huge tapestry is hanging behind the cathedra.
 The cathedral owns three of them; all three share the motif of the heavenly Jerusalem.

 The tapestry of former Bauhaus student Margaretha Reichardt (Grete Reichardt) (1907–1984) of Erfurt was handwoven in 1963.
 It depicts a stylised city with the names of the apostles inscribed on foundation stones.
 God is represented by the Tree of Life and a lamb features as a symbol of Christ.
-(1891–1965) made a colorful appliqué work.
+Anton Wendling (1891–1965) made a colorful appliqué work.
 It is a geometric composition using themes from the Book of Revelation.
-The three-part woven carpet made by (born 1933) was made in cooperation with Nürnberger Gobelinmanufaktur GmbH, a tapestry weaving company, between 1979 and 1981.
+The three-part woven carpet made by Else Bechteler-Moses (born 1933) was made in cooperation with Nürnberger Gobelinmanufaktur GmbH, a tapestry weaving company, between 1979 and 1981.
 This also uses themes from Revelations.